 We are thrilled to announce the launch of the Peter Mulcair Fund created through a generous donation from Workman Arts’ founder Lisa Brown.
-This fund will support the Walk in My Shoes Exhibition featuring 9 original shoe designs from Workman Arts members: Kat Singer, Hayley Hart, Angela Walcott, Taryn Lee, Wendy Belcourt, Nathan Enkel, V Vallières, Mei Chan-Long in addition Annette Seip as the commissioned artist for the shoe design based on Peter Mulcair’s “Mad Couture” dress design.
+This fund will support the Walk in My Shoes Exhibition featuring 9 original shoe designs from Workman Arts members: Kat Singer, Carlin Dixon, Hayley Hart, Angela Walcott, Taryn Lee, Wendy Belcourt, Nathan Enkel, V Vallières, Mei Chan-Long in addition Annette Seip as the commissioned artist for the shoe design based on Peter Mulcair’s “Mad Couture” dress design.

 Peter Mulcair was an active member of Workman Arts for over a decade before passing away in 2020.
 A passionate and talented artist with a particular affinity for photography, he used the lens of his camera to “reframe” a bad day and never let mental health adversities stand in the way of creativity.
 He was known for his sense of humour and shared a bond with Workman Arts founder Lisa Brown who was inspired by both his incredible talent and his ability to inspire those around him.